LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - "Mistakes are expected, respected, inspected, and corrected." — unknown

+- "No (wo)man is really defeated unless (s)he is discouraged." — Bruce Lee

 - "No one is going to follow you anywhere, anytime until you have earned the right to lead." — [George Bradt](https://www.forbes.com/sites/georgebradt/2017/02/08/how-to-get-others-to-follow-when-you-lead-by-example/#34ffeffc145a)

 - "What actually separates winners from losers isn't talent, it's attitude." — Seth Godin